 Then, once I was on my own financially and starting from scratch, I really wasn’t in the habit of checking my finances regularly and wasn’t really aware of what my own financial habits were.

-Sure, there are still months where we go over budget.
-But it’s always a conscious decision and we’ve made a plan to make up for it.
+Sure, there are still months when we go over budget.
+But it’s always a conscious decision, and we’ve made a plan to make up for it.

 Here are my favorite budget apps for checking in with your finances.

 When I was ready to get serious about turning my financial situation around, I really threw myself into reading a lot of personal finance books.
 The books I read covered a variety of personal finance advice, from money mindset to budgeting to getting started with investing.

 There is no shortage of personal finance books on the market.
 I guarantee everyone can find one that really speaks to them.
 Like I did, you can start by reading general personal finance books and graduate to those that address a particular topic, like investing.

 Read More: The 7 Best Personal Finance Books to Read in 2023